The 62ND Annual Conference (Second Virtual Conference)

 All the innovative initiatives and programs discussed in the previous sessions are dependent on system design and the availability of resources.
 This session will cover these system-level issues so cutting-edge programs can be disseminated and go to scale.
 Funding is critical and demonstrating outcomes through mechanisms such as value-based contracting are likely to become the norm.
 At the same time, there is still considerable misunderstanding and misperception of mental illness and substance misuse.
 Both these gaps require a renewed advocacy effort at national, state and local levels.
 This session will address these issues by reviewing current initiatives in these areas and will develop proposed solutions for implementation at different levels.

-Presenters: Ron Manderscheid, (Former) President/CEO, National Association of County Behavioral Health and Developmental Disabilities Directors, Jennifer Black, VP, Head of Business Development and Strategy, Beacon Health Options; SAMHSA Representative, (Awaiting confirmation).
+Presenters: Ron Manderscheid, (Former) President/CEO, National Association of County Behavioral Health and Developmental Disabilities Directors, Neil Leibowitz, MD, Chief Medical Officer, Beacon Health Options; Miriam Delphin-Rittmon, Assistant Secretary for Mental Health and Substance Abuse, SAMHSA.